GoogleCloudPlatform/gke-networking-recipes/ingress/multi-cluster/mci-https-e2e/README.md

 3. Deploy the two clusters `gke-1` and `gke-2` as specified in [cluster setup](../../../cluster-setup.md#multi-cluster-environment-basic).
 Once done, come back to the next step.

-4. Create a Static IP for the LoadBalancer and register it to DNS
+4. Create a Static IP for the load balancer and register it to DNS

     In order to use Google-Managed Certificated, a static IP needs to be reserved and registered with your DNS Server.